morfopoulou/compare_pdfs_sample_app/README.md

 ## Deploy to Cloud Run

-Ensure the default Cloud Run service account has the following IAM permissions:
+Ensure the default Cloud Run service account (if not specified that will be PROJECT_NUMBER-compute@developer.gserviceaccount.com) has the following IAM permissions:
 - Cloud Build Editor
 - Logging Admin
 - Storage Object User